Antiviral drug: Treatment options for antiviral resistant pathogens

 If a virus is not fully wiped out during a regimen of antivirals, treatment creates a bottleneck in the viral population that selects for resistance, and there is a chance that a resistant strain may repopulate the host.
 Viral treatment mechanisms must therefore account for the selection of resistant viruses.

 The most commonly used method for treating resistant viruses is combination therapy, which uses multiple antivirals in one treatment regimen.
 This is thought to decrease the likelihood that one mutation could cause antiviral resistance, as the antivirals in the cocktail target different stages of the viral life cycle.
 This is frequently used in retroviruses like HIV, but a number of studies have demonstrated its effectiveness against influenza A, as well.
 Viruses can also be screened for resistance to drugs before treatment is started.
 This minimizes exposure to unnecessary antivirals and ensures that an effective medication is being used.
 This may improve patient outcomes and could help detect new resistance mutations during routine scanning for known mutants.
 However, this has not been consistently implemented in treatment facilities at this time.

-Vaccinations

-While most antivirals treat viral infection, vaccines are a preemptive first line of defense against pathogens.
-Vaccination involves the introduction (i.e. via injection) of a small amount of typically inactivated or attenuated antigenic material to stimulate an individual's immune system.
-The immune system responds by developing white blood cells to specifically combat the introduced pathogen, resulting in adaptive immunity.
-Vaccination in a population results in herd immunity and greatly improved population health, with significant reductions in viral infection and disease.

-Vaccination policy

-Vaccination policy in the United States consists of public and private vaccination requirements.
-For instance, public schools require students to receive vaccinations (termed "vaccination schedule") for viruses and bacteria such as diphtheria, pertussis, and tetanus (DTaP), measles, mumps, rubella (MMR), varicella (chickenpox), hepatitis B, rotavirus, polio, and more.
-Private institutions might require annual influenza vaccination.
-The Centers for Disease Control and Prevention has estimated that routine immunization of newborns prevents about 42,000 deaths and 20 million cases of disease each year, saving about $13.6 billion.

-Vaccination controversy

-Despite their successes, in the United States there exists plenty of stigma surrounding vaccines that cause people to be incompletely vaccinated.
-These "gaps" in vaccination result in unnecessary infection, death, and costs.
-There are two major reasons for incomplete vaccination: